MatteoIorio11/IRS/lab0/Phototaxi/phototaxi.md

 ```

 # Random Walk
-As I said, it was important to add a logic that allows the robot to walk when there is no light at all, in order to achieve this goal I have deisgned a a random walk that is called only when there is no light around the robot.
-In order to achieve this goal I wanted to use a simple logic for the generation of this *behaviour*.
-So in order to stay as as simple as possible and in the meantime achieve the goal of *random walking*, I have used the *footbot random module*.
-More precisely, I have used the *uniform* method for automatically generate two different values inside the interval [0, 15].
-Then both of this two values, where set as the velocities for the two wheels.
+As outlined in the design, it is essential to include a behavior that enables the robot to move even when no light is detected.
+To achieve this, a random walk logic is activated only in the absence of light.
+This behavior is implemented using the footbot.random module, which provides a uniform method to generate two random values.
+These values are then assigned to the left and right wheel velocities, allowing the robot to explore the environment in an undirected manner when no stimuli are present.
 ```lua
 function moverandommodule.move(robot)
 	local left_v = robot.random.uniform(0, generalmodule.MAX_VELOCITY)